noironetworks/acc-provision/doc/features/README.md

   # dpu_control_server: ip:port # e.g: 192.168.20.1:5000
   # use_digest: true   # option to pull images using digest, override if needed, default is false.

-#kube_config:
+# kube_config:
+  # enable_apic_request_retry_delay: False # Set to False to disable retrying sending requests to APIC.
+  #                                        # The default value is True.
+  # apic_request_retry_delay: 10 # Timeout in minutes to wait in between retries before sending request to APIC.
+  #                              # The default value is 2.
+  # epg_resolve_prioritize: False # Set to False to disable delaying the writing of EP files until the associated EPG is resolved.
+  #                               # The default value is True.
+  # force_ep_undeclares: False # Set to False to disable sending an undeclare before the endpoint declare request to opflex-proxy.
+  #                            # The default value is True.
-  # aci_multipod: True #override if inter-pod migration is to be done on the setup, default is False
+  # aci_multipod: True # override if inter-pod migration is to be done on the setup, default is False
   # opflex_device_reconnect_wait_timeout: 10  # Timeout in seconds to wait for reconnect when opflexOdev is diconnected for a node
-                                              # before triggering a dhcp release and renew of vlan interface
+  #                                           # before triggering a dhcp release and renew of vlan interface
-  # aci_multipod_ubuntu: True #override if inter-pod migration is to be done on a setup with Ubuntu nodes, default is False (Used only for rke)
+  # aci_multipod_ubuntu: True # override if inter-pod migration is to be done on a setup with Ubuntu nodes, default is False (Used only for rke)
-  # dhcp_renew_max_retry_count: 10  #max number of times dhcp renew should be executed before giving up
+  # dhcp_renew_max_retry_count: 10  # max number of times dhcp renew should be executed before giving up
-  # dhcp_delay: 10  #delay between dhcp release and dhcp renew in seconds
+  # dhcp_delay: 10  # delay between dhcp release and dhcp renew in seconds
-  # hpp_optimization: True #override if needed, default is False
+  # hpp_optimization: True # override if needed, default is False
   # disable_hpp_rendering: False              # set to true to disable HPP rendering which disables k8s network policies functionality, default is false
-  # no_wait_for_service_ep_readiness: True    #override if needed, default is False
+  # no_wait_for_service_ep_readiness: True    # override if needed, default is False
   # service_graph_endpoint_add_delay:
-        # delay: 30                     #Delay in seconds
+      # delay: 30                     # Delay in seconds
-        # services:                     #List of services for which delay should be added
+      # services:                     # List of services for which delay should be added
       # - name: "service-name1"
       #   namespace: "service-ns1"
       # - name: "service-name2"
       #   namespace: "service-ns2"
       #   delay: 60                   # per service delay that overrides common delay
-  # add_external_subnets_to_rdconfig: True               #override if needed, default is False
+  # add_external_subnets_to_rdconfig: True               # override if needed, default is False
   # ovs_memory_request: "512Mi"         # override if needed, default is "128Mi"
   # ovs_memory_limit: "20Gi"            # override if needed, default is "1Gi"
-  # aci_containers_memory_request: "512Mi", # kind: LimitRange, memory request, override if needed, default is "128Mi"
+  # aci_containers_memory_request: "512Mi" # kind: LimitRange, memory request, override if needed, default is "128Mi"
-  # aci_containers_memory_limit": "20Gi",    # kind: LimitRange, memory limit, override if needed, default is "3Gi"
+  # aci_containers_memory_limit: "20Gi"    # kind: LimitRange, memory limit, override if needed, default is "3Gi"
   # reboot_opflex_with_ovs: "false"     # override if needed, default is "true"
   # snat_operator:
       # disable_periodic_snat_global_info_sync: True
       # sleep_time_snat_global_info_sync: 60 # Sleep time in seconds for snat_global_info_sync, default is 60; Min=1, Max=300
   # node_snat_redirect_exclude:
   #   - group: router
   #     labels:
   #     - worker
   #     - router
   #     - infra
   #   - group: infra
   #     labels:
   #     - infra
   #     - router
-  #opflex_mode: ""                      #override if needed, supported modes are "physical", "dpu" and "overlay"
+  # opflex_mode: ""                      # override if needed, supported modes are "physical", "dpu" and "overlay"
-  #opflex_agent_prometheus: "true" # Set to "true" if enabling opflex-agent prometheus metrics, default is "false"
+  # opflex_agent_prometheus: "true" # Set to "true" if enabling opflex-agent prometheus metrics, default is "false"
-  # opflex_agent_opflex_asyncjson_enabled": "false" # set to "true" for enabling opflex-agent opflex asyncjson, default is "false"
+  # opflex_agent_opflex_asyncjson_enabled: "false" # set to "true" for enabling opflex-agent opflex asyncjson, default is "false"
   # opflex_agent_ovs_asyncjson_enabled: "false" # set to "true" for enabling opflex-agent ovs asyncjson, default is "false"
   # opflex_agent_policy_retry_delay_timer: 60   # set opflex agent policy retry delay time, value in seconds, default=10, min=1
+  # opflex_startup_enabled: True                # To allow the opflex agent to start with policy state that was persisted prior to the
+  #                                             # agent restart.
+Default value is False
+  # opflex_startup_policy_duration: 80          # How long to use the policy file  during startup after agent connects to the leaf
+  #                                             # default value is 60
+  # opflex_startup_resolve_aft_conn: True       # Wait till opflex connects to leaf before using the local policy
+  #                                             # default value is False
+  # opflex_switch_sync_delay: 10                # How long to wait from PlatformConfig resolution to start the switch sync
+  #                                             # default value is 5
+  # opflex_switch_sync_dynamic: 5               # Subsequent switch sync delay
+  #                                             # default value is 10
   # use_system_node_priority_class: True        # override if needed, default is False
   # aci_containers_controller_memory_request: "256Mi"   # override if needed, default is aci_containers_memory_request
   # aci_containers_controller_memory_limit: "5Gi"       # override if needed, default is aci_containers_memory_limit